 Currently, the museum is displaying the first page of Roosevelt's original executive order - during the run of the exhibition, all three pages of the original document will be on display.
-The museum clearly depicts how per 7, 1941, and the United States entered a war in Europe and the Pacific, the nation was by shock, anger, and fear-a fear exaggerated by long-standing dice.
+The museum clearly depicts how

+After Japan attacked Pearl Harbor on December 7, 1941, and the United States entered a war in Europe and the Pacific, the nation was overcome by shock, anger, and fear-a fear exaggerated by long-standing anti-Asian prejudice.
 Ten weeks later President Franklin Roosevelt signed Executive Order 9066, under which nearly 75,000 American citizens of Japanese ancestry were taken into custody.
 Another 45,000 Japanese nationals living in the United States (but long denied citizenship because of their race) were also incarcerated.
-Some forty years later, members of the Japanese American ity successfully led the nation to confront the wrong it had do this document shaped the lives of Japanese Americans during World War II and how it continues to resonate throughout the country today.
+Some forty years later, members of the Japanese American community successfully led the nation to confront the wrong it had done-and to make it right.